zzFluke/linux_files/README_arch.md

 here as reference) Because I need to build from source (since I added traditional chinese encoding), I need to figure out the dependencies manually.
 This is the steps I took to compile:

-1. clone mudlet from AUR, run `makepkg -si`.

-2. get a list of dependencies on AUR, git clone those and install them using `makepkg`.

-3. install the following with `pacman` (found by running cmake to figure out the missing dependencies):
+1. install mudlet from AUR using `yay` to get all the dependencies.
+For reference, the following are needed from `pacman`:

    * lua51-filesystem
    * qt5-tools